-If your washing machine’s drum is covered in a greyish white coating it is probably caused by limescale.
-To remove it try adding about 20 gram of citric acid into the machine and wash on a 90 degree wash cycle with no laundry inside.
+Is your washing machine’s drum covered in a greyish white coating?
+It might be probably caused by limescale.
+To remove it try adding about 20 grams of citric acid into the washing machine and wash on a 90 degree wash cycle with no laundry inside.
 You may need to try it more than once.
+The... continue reading.

 Black mould is unpleasant, and potentially hazardous to health.
 It is caused by having conditions where the airborne spores can survive and thrive.
 It thrives in damp places.
 Using more hot washes and detergent which contains bleach will help prevent black mould.
 They also help kill bacteria that can otherwise multiply inside a washing machine.... continue reading.